jimmac/racefpv.eu/source/miniquad101.html.markdown

 ### Components ###

 Building a quad is like building a PC.
 It's just a matter of picking the right components and hooking them together.
 No big deal.
 Unless you use crappy components.
 And buggy software.
 Or suck at soldering.
 In any case, there is an easy path these days, as many manufactures provide RTF kits (ready to fly).
-Sometimes also called ARTF, as you will need to provide your own radio ("stick controller") and a receiver (almost ready to fly).
+Sometimes also called ARTF (almost ready to fly), as you will need to provide your own radio ("stick controller") and a receiver (the thing that receives your control commands and forwards it to the flight controller.

 Sorry this part is unfinished.
 I promise to fill this in ASAP :)